SonyCSL/apis-main/doc/jp/apis-main_specification.md

-# This is apis-main specification.
+# This is apis-main's specification.